jeanmarcft/test-clone-repo/README.md

 # test-clone-repo
-just a repo for ppl to test the clone, pull, push functionnalité
+just a repo for ppl to test the clone, pull, push functionality